Ground News: Marketing

 Promotion of Ground News heavily relies on social media marketing through sponsorship of YouTubers.
-Martina di Licosa of the Columbia Journalism Review noted that these promoters span political beliefs, from left-wing commentator Adam Conover to a far-right commentator known for tweeting antisemitic and anti-LGBTQ content.
+Martina di Licosa of the Columbia Journalism Review said that these promoters span the political spectrum from left-wing commentator Adam Conover to far-right figures.
+In 2025, Axios reported a statistic from Gospel Stats indicating that Ground News was the most common sponsor on YouTube, with 1,863 integrations in a sample of 65,759 sponsored videos.
+The statistic also found that Ground News accumulated the highest total view count among sponsors in the sample, with 664 million views.

 Reception

-A 2024 study by political scientist Curtis Bram reviewed the blindspot's capability to reduce political polarization, concluding that 'addressing "Blindspots" through this non-confrontational, information-sharing approach may be a promising method to mitigate polarization.'
+A 2024 study by political scientist Curtis Bram reviewed the blindspot report's capability to reduce political polarization, concluding that "addressing 'Blindspots' through this non-confrontational, information-sharing approach may be a promising method to mitigate polarization."
 The Columbia Journalism Review criticized Ground News' automated system of aggregation and its paywalls on factuality ratings.
-College & Research Libraries News reviewed the service to be "useful to anyone wanting to examine ideological bias in the news or evaluate the factuality of a source.
+In 2022 College & Research Libraries News reviewed the service to be "useful to anyone wanting to examine ideological bias in the news or evaluate the factuality of a source.
 However, some might find the free features limiting and get quickly frustrated by features that are locked behind a paywall."
+Ground News has also received criticism for using false equivalency in their ratings methodology.